Work & Career

 First-line supervisors of construction trades and extraction workers

-These employees oversee and coordinate construction and extraction activities for their staff, but even supervising has its risks.
+These employees oversee and coordinate construction and extraction activities for their staff, but even supervising is among the most dangerous jobs.
 The construction industry, in general, saw a 6 percent increase in fatalities from 2015 to 2016 and had the highest number of fatalities in all industries with 991 deaths, according to the latest BLS data.
 Unfortunately, first-line supervisors also saw an increase in fatal injury rates, going from 16.1 to 18.0.
 Next, find out the weirdest jobs you can apply for.